-Canon 6D versus Nikon D7000
+Canon 6D vs Nikon D7000

 The Canon EOS 6D and the Nikon D7000 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and September 2010.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 16.1 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C (D7000) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably smaller (14 percent) than the Canon 6D.
 However, the D7000 is slightly heavier (1 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (6D) and the Nikon Lens Catalog (D7000).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.